 The Style tab is where you customize the appearance of the details in a chart.
 It has two sections: Title Style and Chart Style

-And the Secondary Color refers to form submission summary and the percentage of total texts.
+(b)The Secondary Color refers to the form submission summary and the percentage of total texts.